Respawnsive/dotnet-maui-workshop-clean/Part 4 - Platform Features/README.md

 In addition to accessing cross-platform device APIs, .NET MAUI also includes platform specific integrations.
 If you have been running the Monkey Finder app on an iOS device with a notch, you may have noticed that the buttons on the bottom overlap the bar on the bottom of the device. iOS has the concept of Safe Areas and you must progmatically set this.
 However, thanks to platform specifics, you can set them directly in the XAML.

-1. Open `MainPage.xaml` and add a new namespace for iOS specifics:
+1. Open `MonkeysPage.xaml` and add a new namespace for iOS specifics:

     ```xml
     xmlns:ios="clr-namespace:Microsoft.Maui.Controls.PlatformConfiguration.iOSSpecific;assembly=Microsoft.Maui.Controls"